brothers08/brothers08.github.io/README.md

+# Curly Crowns
-# A fake salon website I created using HTML, CSS, JavaScript, and Bootstrap.
+#A fake salon website I created using HTML, CSS, JavaScript, and Bootstrap.
 #Link to Site: brothers08.github.io